Workspaces and files¶

 You can load several workspaces at the same time, for instance if you want to separate different chunks of work (e.g. one workspace named "Zettelkasten" and another named "Projects").
-If you would like to implement the so-called "PARA" principle for document archiving, it makes sense to create four folders on your computer, "Projects," "Archive," "Resources," and "Areas" and load each one as their own workspace into the application (see the screenshot).
+If you would like to implement the so-called "PARA" principle for document archiving, it makes sense to create four folders on your computer, "Projects," "Archive," "Resources," and "Areas" and load each one as their own workspace into the application.

-Zettlr will watch all files within your roots for changes that you make remotely.
-For instance, if you use a cloud service to backup your files on, e.g., Google Drive, Dropbox, or a Nextcloud instance, it may be that your cloud application synchronizes changes to a file only after you have started Zettlr.
+Zettlr will watch all files within your workspaces for changes that you make remotely.
+For instance, if you use a cloud service to backup your files, e.g., Google Drive, Dropbox, or a Nextcloud instance, it may be that your cloud application synchronizes changes to a file only after you have started Zettlr.
 Then, Zettlr will recognize this and reflect these changes appropriately within the application.

-It is highly recommended to have at least one root directory open with the application.
+It is highly recommended to have at least one workspace open within the application.
 It is also possible to only open files from your computer and work on them, but this is discouraged, as you will both lose a lot of functionality that is tied to workspaces, and as Zettlr has been built around this concept, you are likely to be less productive with this approach.

-You cannot open root files directly from within the app.
+You cannot open files directly from within the app.
 Rather, they are opened when you double-click a file somewhere on your computer.
 If this file is located within a workspace, Zettlr will simply navigate to that workspace and open the file accordingly.
-But if this file is nowhere to be found in any of Zettlr's workspaces, Zettlr will open it as a standalone, or, root file.
+But if this file is nowhere to be found in any of Zettlr's workspaces, Zettlr will open it as a standalone file.